 At Metropolitan Premium Properties, we specialize in supporting landlords who wish to lease their property on annual contracts to qualified tenants.
 This guide explains the process, your responsibilities, and how we make the experience stress-free.

 Long-term leasing (a minimum of 12 months) is the most common and stable form of renting in Dubai.
+For many landlords, long-term rentals provide the right balance of security and profitability.

 At Metropolitan Premium Properties,